Payments, Billing, and Refunds

 For more information, visit our Privacy page.

 Students can grant access to another individual by making that person an Authorized User of the Student Information System.
 As for the level of access (student finances, academic information, student center) will be determined by the student.
 Authorized users with financial access can view the bill, billing history, account activity, pending aid, and can make an online payment.
-Find out how to set up an Authorized User by viewing our Authorize a User page or the Student Financial Guide.
+Find out how to Set Up Authorized Users in the SIS Finances User Guide.